keerthana769/Social-Links-Profile/README.md

 For now, I’ve added a simple HTML placeholder page in place of my portfolio.
 Once I finish learning the skills I need to build a complete portfolio website, I plan to replace it with a fully designed and functional version.

 I also want to improve the accessibility of my projects, especially when it comes to link text.
 In future projects, I plan to add more descriptive or visually hidden text so that these links provide clearer meaning and a better experience for users who rely on assistive technologies.

+Few changes to do:
+- Use global selectors to move repeated base styles (fonts, resets, layout defaults) into one place.
+- Add CSS variables for colors to make updates and theme changes easier.
+- Set a consistent spacing scale (8px, 16px, 24px, etc.) for cleaner, more uniform layout.
+- Reduce repeated values by refactoring common padding, text sizes, and shared styles into reusable rules.

 ### Useful resources